 Due to the production techniques and the specific materials I use, the objects are always unique.
-Even if I reproduce an object, it will always be unique and look different, because I design together with nature they are intended as art objects.
-They even lose their functional part through the crystallisation process.
+Even if I reproduce an object, it will always be unique and look different, because I design together with nature.
+That part is uncontrollable.